-The Company recognizes an operating lease liability and right-of-use asset in compliance with current lease accounting standard ASC 842.
+Under the standard, the Company recognizes an operating lease liability and right-of-use asset.
 The amount of right-of use asset is equal to the present value of the remaining lease payments discounted using the incremental borrowing rate of each respective country.
 Modifications, if any are recalculated and corresponding adjustments are made to the carrying values of both the lease liability and right-of-use assets.